Hi, I’m Naomi —

 Cultivating self-regulation techniques and supporting your nervous system in high-stress situations.

-Managing compassion fatigue
+Managing compassion fatigue & addressing burnout

 And restoring your sense of purpose and connection to your work and community.